Limited Company No 12679442 Registered charity no: 1190645

 From 25th May 2018 new regulations come into effect that affect all organisations that process personal data.
 This includes, of course, Hunstanton and District Civic Society.
 Please visit our 'Membership' page by clicking on the above menu item.
 On that page is a link to our Privacy Notice which you can view.
 This explains how we handle your personal data and what you can do to make changes with respect to the records we hold about you, have them removed or who to complain to in the event that you are unhappy with what we do with your personal data.

-Hunstanton was the Winner and won the GOLD award in the Coastal (up to 35,000 residents) Urban Category in the Anglia in Bloom competition and
+Hunstanton was the Overall Winner and won the GOLD award in the Coastal (up to 35,000 residents) Category and best local authority display in the Anglia in Bloom competition.

-Well done to all those who helped prepare the town for these prestigious awards.
+Well done to all those who once again helped prepare the town for these prestigious awards.